Xtalism/omnidirectional-manipulator-ros2/README.md

 LiDAR sensor and an Intel Realsense D415.
 I studied the system making use of control systems, direct and inverse kinematics, MATLAB, Gazebo and Rviz.

-In order to run the project:
+To setup the project:
     cd ros2_ws
     source install/setup.bash

+In order to run the project:
     ros2 run dm {program}
     ros2 launch dm {launchfile}